 I started from season two, and lo and behold, the show delighted me.
 The love stories in the second and third seasons were compelling and helped balance the wacky humor with some real heart.
 Showrunner Simon Rich also honed the series’ razor-sharp satire.

 My experience with Man Seeking Woman is not unique to that show.
-I’ve felt similarly uncertainty about several other TV series and have frequently made the “wrong” decision about whether or not to continue watching them.
+I’ve felt similar uncertainty about several other TV series and have frequently made the “wrong” decision about whether or not to continue watching them.